The Age of Shakespeare: Comedies and Tragicomedies

 Professor Tom Bishop Dr Sophie Tomlinson

-This introduction to the golden age of English theatre involves detailed study of some exmaples of Shakespeare’s comedies and that his contemporaries.
+This introduction to the golden age of English theatre involves detailed study of some examples of Shakespeare’s comedies and that his contemporaries.
 Lectures will address the origins, nature, and kinds of comic drama.
 You will be encouraged to think across texts as well as to engage in close analysis of individual plays, as both verbal works and scripts for performance.
-Shakespeare’s early work is represented by The Comedy of Errors andThe Taming of the Shrew, his mature romantic comedies by As You Like It.
-Measure for Measure represents one of his mid-career ‘problem’ plays, and his late ‘romance’ style is exemplified The Winter’s Tale andThe Tempest.
-Two other plays, Middleton’s racy A Chaste Maid in Cheapside and Fletcher’s The Tamer Tamed (which looks back to Shakespeare's own play) will provide comparisons with work by Shakespeare’s contemporaries in the comic mode.
+Shakespeare’s early work is represented by The Comedy of Errors andThe Taming of the Shrew, his romantic comedies by As You Like It.
+Measure for Measure represents one of his mid-career ‘problem’ plays, and his late ‘romance’ style by The Winter’s Tale andThe Tempest.
+Two other plays, Middleton’s racy A Chaste Maid in Cheapsideand Fletcher’s The Tamer Tamed – a reply to The Taming of the Shrew, will provide comparisons with work by Shakespeare’s contemporaries in the comic mode.

 Aims and Outcomes